vipulnaik/working-drafts/ark/arithmetic-of-density.md

 3. **Extend the global-floor scan to 10⁶.** §5 conjectures δ(n) ≥ 0.02 on the strength of a scan to 2·10⁵, where the floor is 0.02504 and nothing is below 0.02.
 The scan is O(N²/log N), so 10⁶ is roughly half an hour and would either strengthen the conjecture materially or refute it.
 Beyond that the cost grows faster than the information.
 4. **Local solubility of the 2c + r family.** Settled in §3.3 for the classes mod 12; what remains is whether the escapes behave as the O(log n) heuristic says: §5's chain analysis found two of its candidate chains locally dead (one always divisible by 3, one dead whenever 3 | n), so the analogous check is required before the revised ceilings 1/9 and 0.0858 can be quoted as ladder constants rather than as caps.
 5. **The fused family at ω(n) = 2 but bad splitting.** 282 of the 960 ω(n) = 2 values do better with a split than with fusion, which happens when the smallest prime-power cofactor F is large.
 The distribution of F over ω(n) = 2 integers is classical; predicting the 678/282 division is a clean test.
-6. **Efficiency below 1.** §5 of the notes tabulates eff(r,q) = orb(r, qpart(r−1,q))/C(r,2) and finds efficiency 1 at 77% of foreign blocks.
+6. **Efficiency below 1.** §5 of the notes tabulates η(r,q) = orb(r, qpart(r−1,q))/C(r,2) and finds efficiency 1 at 77% of foreign blocks.
 The distribution of the largest prime-power divisor of r − 1 over primes r is a shifted-prime question of Erdős type; its known results should be imported here rather than re-derived.
 7. **Does the density floor drift as predicted?** The concrete test: extend the table and check whether the floor tracks the thinning of the ω(n) = 2 population.
 This is the cheapest available check on §4's central claim, and `wide_cert.py` already reaches n = 10⁵ for the collapse question, so the infrastructure exists.